-Energy rating labels provide information on how much energy a product uses, making it easy for you to compare the energy efficiency of similar appliance models.
+The Energy Rating Label provides information on how much energy a product uses, making it easy for you to compare the energy efficiency of similar appliance models.

 Where to find the label

-Energy rating labels are displayed on all new whiteware appliances, televisions, computer monitors and heat pumps available for sale in New Zealand.
+The Energy Rating Label is displayed on all new whiteware appliances, televisions, computer monitors and heat pumps available for sale in New Zealand.

 Energy consumption figure

-Energy rating labels also feature an annual energy consumption (kWh per year).
+The Label also features an annual energy consumption (kWh per year).
 This is calculated based on average expected use of the appliance over a year.

-If you’re comparing 2 appliances of different size or type - a small fridge/freezer to a larger fridge - you can't use the stars as they’re based on the size and type of the appliance.
+If you’re comparing two appliances of different size or type - a small fridge/freezer to a larger fridge - you cannot use the stars, as they are based on the size and type of the appliance.
 Instead, you need to use annual energy consumption figures - the model with the lowest annual energy use will be the cheapest to run.

 Other details on the label vary a little from product to product.
 For more information, look at the page about the appliance you’re interested in.